-- VCS in the KVM host See " Cluster Server in the KVM host" on page 45. - VCS in the KVM guest See "Cluster Server in the guest" on page 46. - VCS in the KVM host and ApplicationHA in the KVM guest virtual machine - VCS in a cluster across guests and physical machines See "Cluster Server in a cluster across virtual machine guests and physical machines" on page 47.
+- VCS in the KVM host See " Cluster Server in the KVM host" on page 45. - VCS in the KVM guest See "Cluster Server in the guest" on page 46. - VCS in the KVM host and ApplicationHA in the KVM guest virtual machine See "ApplicationHA in the guest and Cluster Server in the host" on page 47. - VCS in a cluster across guests and physical machines

+See "Cluster Server in a cluster across virtual machine guests and physical machines" on page 48.